geoFluxus/OSM-Routing/README.md

 * [pgRouting](https://pgrouting.org/): The latest version has been tested with pgRouting v3

 ## Introduction
 With this application, you can convert OSM road network data into lightweight routable networks.
-You can extract the simplification results as .csv files (compatible with any GIS environment) or store them directly into a pgRouting-compatible database.
+You can either extract the simplification results as .csv files (compatible with any GIS environment) or store them directly into a pgRouting-compatible database (read more in **Dependencies**).

 <p align="center">
   <b>Figure 1.
 Road network simplification</b>